flyingrhinonz/catstep/README.md

 Introduction
 ------------

-I wrote this program ( catstep: https://github.com/flyingrhinonz/catstep ) as
+- I wrote this program ( catstep: https://github.com/flyingrhinonz/catstep ) as
-a solution to display terminal output that was captured with `tee`.
+a solution to display terminal output that was captured with `tee` although it can be used to view any text file.
-My other software - `nccm` ( ncurses ssh connection manager: https://github.com/flyingrhinonz/nccm ) has an option to pipe all ssh command output to `tee`, which results in a file that contains a mixture of text and cursor/screen controls that's very hard to read in a regular viewer.
-It does however display properly when you `cat` it to screen but that flies away faster than you can read it. catstep aims to fix this by allowing you to auto replay the file at a controlled pace, or step through it manually.
+- My other software - `nccm` ( ncurses ssh connection manager: https://github.com/flyingrhinonz/nccm ) has an option
+to pipe all ssh command output to `tee`, which results in a file that contains a mixture of text and cursor/screen controls that's very hard to read in a regular viewer.
+It does however display properly when you `cat` it to screen but that flies away faster than you can read it.
+`catstep` aims to fix this by allowing you to replay the file at a controlled pace, or step through it manually.
-Output is sent to your screen, which requires the display size to be identical or larger than the terminal size at capture time otherwise output will probably be wrong. catstep is written only using standard library modules.
+- Output is sent to your screen, which requires the display size to be identical or larger than the terminal size at capture time otherwise output will probably be wrong.
+- `catstep` is written only using standard library modules.
 While I could have used a keyboard module that would have saved some coding, doing it this way makes catstep usable in the widest range of scenarios without requiring the user to add modules with pip3 (helpful in some work environments that block